Robust Control for Signal Temporal Logic Specifications using Average Space Robustness: Introduction

-Signal temporal logic (STL) was introduced in \cite{maler1} within the context of monitoring temporal properties of continuous-time signals.
+Signal temporal logic (STL) was introduced in \cite{maler1} within the context of monitoring temporal properties of continuous-time signals for continuous and hybrid systems.
+The authors in \cite{maler1} propose temporal property monitors that check these in STL expressed properties.
+For instance, for continuous and hybrid control systems it is of great interest to check whether or not the controller satisfies the control specification.
 STL encompasses a quantitative notion of time and space.
-Practical use of the latter has been made by the introduction of space robustness (SR) in \cite{donze2}, which are so called quantitative semantics stating how robustly a formula is satisfied.
-SR is a special case of the robust semantics introduced in \cite{fainekos1} for MITL where it was shown that the robust semantics are an under-approximation of the robustness degree.
-The robustness degree can intuitively be understood by partitioning the set of signals into two sets: one set satisfying and the other set not satisfying the specification.
-The robustness degree then gives a measure of how much a signal can be perturbed before changing the truth value of the specification.
+The latter property has been used to introduce space robustness (SR) \cite{donze2}, a quantitative semantic stating how robustly a formula is satisfied.
+SR is a special case of the robust semantics in \cite{fainekos1} for MITL where it was shown that the robust semantics are an under-approximation of the robustness degree.
+The robustness degree hence indicates how much a signal can be perturbed by noise before changing the truth value of the specification.
 Consequently, it is possible to use STL to measure how robustly and hence how well a specification is satisfied.
 This is in contrast to LTL where only a boolean satisfaction is given.
-STL was used for control by means of model predictive control (MPC) as in \cite{raman1} where SR is incorporated into a mixed integer linear program which is computationally demanding.
+STL was used for control by means of model predictive control (MPC) in \cite{raman1} where SR is incorporated into a mixed integer linear program, which is computationally expensive.
 Robust extensions of this approach have been reported in \cite{raman2,sadraddini,farahani2015robust}.
+Additional quantitative semantics have recently been presented.
+The authors in \cite{donze2} not only define space robustness, but also time robustness and a combination of both.
+A measure based on the weighted edit distance has been proposed in \cite{jakvsic2016quantitative}, while \cite{brim2013robustness} equips quantitative STL semantics with the possibility to freeze operators.
+The connection between linear, time-invariant filtering and quantitative semantics has been made in \cite{rodionova2016temporal}.
+The quantitative semantics in \cite{akazaki2015time}, called averaged STL, extend the semantics in \cite{donze2} by so called averaged operators that average SR over certain time intervals, which naturally leads to space and time robustness.
+We remark that averaged STL has a similar name to what we define as discrete average space robustness; however, these semantics have fundamental differences.
+LTL robustness has been considered in \cite{tabuada2015robust}.